saucelabs/sauce-docs/docs/error-reporting/web-console/getting-started.md

 Depending on which view you are in, you have additional ways to manipulate the result list and continue your exploration of error data:

 - In the [Triage](/error-reporting/web-console/triage) view, you will see errors grouped by Fingerprint.
 You have various actions available to support resolving the Fingerprint, and you have the ability to open a Details view for the Fingerprint to offer more introspection into the aggregate information about the Fingerprint.
 - In the [Explore](/error-reporting/web-console/explore) view, you will be able to choose which attributes to Group By, allowing for more robust exploration of your error data.
-Users will commonly group by UserID (See impact by user), Host or Device ID (See impact to each host), OS Version (Identify issues encountered after an OS patch), or any custom attributes useful for their application.
+You can group by UserID (See impact by user), Host or Device ID (See impact to each host), OS Version (Identify issues encountered after an OS patch), or any custom attributes for the application.
 - In the [Debug](/error-reporting/web-console/debug) view, you will be able to navigate through all individual errors that are returned based on the filter conditions.
 This allows you to iterate through a group of similar errors to identify additional trends or commonalities.

 ## Saved Views

 You can save your current queries for the Explore and Triage views and bookmark them for quick access.
-Admin users can also bookmark saved views for their team's projects.
+As as administrator, you can bookmark saved views for your team's projects.

 <img src={useBaseUrl('img/error-reporting/console-views/saved-views.png')} alt="Shows the list of saved views." width="300"/>

 By default, every project includes bookmarked views, which include fingerprints over the past week, errors by version, errors by device model, and errors by type.

 You can access the bookmarked views from the View bar.